jennlee5703/SW/README.md

 Jennifer Lee Signature Work Spring 2022 Duke Kunshan University
 ![흰색 보정됨](https://user-images.githubusercontent.com/99083699/165436051-739500d0-1b45-46a8-b4af-c46dd2e9225e.jpg)

-Hi.
-My name is Jennifer Lee, a senior Economics student at Duke Kunshan Univeristy.
+Author Introduction

+Jennifer Lee is a senior Economics student at Duke Kunshan University with expected graduation in May 2022.
+Her research interests lie at the intersection of finance, law, and computer science.
+After graduation, she will be working as an Investment Bank Compliance Analyst at Goldman Sachs in Hong Kong.
+For any questions regarding this research, please contact jl873@duke.edu.

 For my graduation captone project, I am working on analyzing the best supervised ML model for detecting pumps-and-dumps in the cryptocurrency market.
 The data and analysis is in the repository so to replicate results, please run deceision_tree_pump_and_dump_predictor.ipynb